John Julien

 ➡️ JUMP TO SOP EXAMPLES ⬅️

-What is a standard operating procedure?
+What is a Standard Operating Procedure?

 The purpose of an SOP is to clarify appropriate approaches to your work and maintain consistency throughout a business.

 Often, SOPs are step-by-step guides that take an employee through an entire process, like a recipe or a cross-stitching pattern.
-But an SOP doesn’t have to be a how-to article.

-Usable vs unusable: What makes a good SOP?
+Usable vs Unusable: What Makes a Good SOP?

 There are a lot of SOP templates on the internet — and not all of those templates are good.
 In fact, there are a lot of templates and examples that will lead you in the wrong direction.